-Carotid artery surgery is necessary for patients with blockage in the carotid artery because as carotid artery disease progresses and the arteries narrow, the possibility of getting a stroke increases.
-At The Vein and Vascular Institute of Spring Hill our vascular physicians are firm believers in doing everything possible to treat carotid artery disease with non-invasive procedures when possible, before resorting to the more invasive bypass surgery.
+Carotid artery surgery is necessary for patients with blockage in the carotid artery because as carotid artery disease progresses and the arteries narrow, the possibility of having a stroke increases.
+At The Vein and Vascular Institute of Spring Hill our vascular physicians use the most advanced minimally-invasive surgical techniques, such as balloon angioplasty and stenting to treat carotid artery disease.

 Carotid arteries are the major arteries in the neck that supply oxygen-rich blood to the brain.
 When the carotid arteries become narrowed or blocked by a build up of plaque (a sticky substance made up of cholesterol, calcium and fibrous tissue), this is a dangerous condition referred to as carotid artery disease.